Frequently asked questions

 Do I need to work in education to apply for .begin?

-Yes.
-You would have to either work or volunteer in a school or work/volunteer within an educational setting on a regular basis.
-Please note School governors and those who volunteer regularly in a school (including parent volunteers) are eligible to apply.
+To be eligible for .begin, you have to either work or volunteer in a school, work/volunteer within an educational setting on a regular basis OR be the parent or carer of a child still in education .
+Please note School governors and those who volunteer regularly in a school (including parent volunteers) are also eligible to apply.

 Do you offer a discount for groups?

-Group discounts are available for Teach .b and Teach Paws b courses.
-If you have a group of 15+ teachers who all satisfy the course prerequisites please contact email@example.com.
+Group discounts are available for all our courses.
+If you have a group of teachers that you would like to train, please contact email@example.com.

 Do you offer free places on courses?

-As a charity, we are delighted to be able to offer a number of free and reduced price places on some MiSP training courses to schools who have above average numbers of pupils receiving Free School Meals.
+As a charity, we are delighted to be able to offer a number of free and reduced price places on some MiSP training courses to schools who have above average numbers of pupils receiving Free School Meals, receiving support for SEN, or above average pupils with English as an Additional Language (EAL).
 For more information about MiSP supported places click here.

 Can I train others to teach the .b curriculum?